 Our basic plan has three steps:

 - A safe summer camp starts at home.
-Please see the section called "Pre-camp quarantine and testing" for details, but in summary, each camper will need a recent negative PCR test prior to arrival, and we'll ask each family to significantly reduce risk and exposure prior to arrival for the sake of the entire community.
+Please see the section called "Pre-camp low-risk activity period and testing" for details, but in summary, each camper will need a recent negative PCR test prior to arrival or present proof of full vaccination to Covid-19.
+We're also asking each family to significantly reduce risk and exposure prior to arrival for the sake of the entire community.

 - Bunk Podding.
-Upon arrival, campers will get a test, and their pod for the first 8 days will be the people in their bunk.
+Upon arrival, unvaccinated campers will get a rapid test for Covid, and their pod for the first 8 days will be the people in their bunk.
 A camper's "pod" is the group with which they can be unmasked, and from whom they do NOT need to social distance.
 During this bunk pod time, additional test(s) will occur.

 - Quarter Camp Podding.
 On around day eight of camp, if the most recent tests show negative results, our plan is to break up into what we're calling Quarter Camps - four distinct groups within camp that will each be its own pod, or family, where campers and staff can move freely and do activities without masks.
 These Quarter Camp Pods will be divided by age, and will in general consist of the four to six bunks of children in the same age group.
 Each Quarter Camp Pod will also have its own counselors, Tribe Leader(s), specialists, farmers, lifeguard, herbalists, social workers - essentially enough people so it can function as a unit.
 When campers select a chug (elective) they will mix and match with the 50 or so other campers in their Quarter Camp Pod.